Cardiovascular and Interventional Radiological Society of Europe

 What is angiography?

-Angiography (also known as arteriography) is a medical imaging technique which is used to visualise the inside of your blood vessels, particularly the arteries.
+Angiography (also known as arteriography) is an invasive medical imaging technique which is used to visualise the inside of your blood vessels, particularly the arteries in order to diagnose arterial pathologies

 How does the procedure work?